Integrating onchain Stamp data

 - When the user visits the sample app, they have access to several tabs - one to welcome them and then more where they can check their onchain data.
 The second tab shows whether there is any onchain data for the connected user.
 The third shows what Stamps the user has.
 The final tab shows the user's Passport score.

-- The user will connect their wallet and Gitcoin Passport to the app.
+- The user will connect their wallet and Passport XYZ to the app.
 Their Stamp data and Passport score will be retrieved from the blockchain and displayed in the UI.

 - If the user does not have any Stamps, the tabs contain information about how to create a Passport, add Stamps and migrate them onchain.

-This simple example demonstrates the principles you would use to gate a real app using Gitcoin Passport onchain.
+This simple example demonstrates the principles you would use to gate a real app using Passport XYZ onchain.

 Smart contract logic